GittiGitus/Web_Scraping/README.md

 # Web_Scraping

-Scraping Articles from *Deutsche Welle* website.
+Scraping Articles from *Deutsche Welle* website, using BeautifulSoup.